Alice Martin: Early life and education

 Martin is a native of Sledge, Mississippi, and has lived in Alabama since 1988.

 Martin graduated with a Bachelor of Science in Nursing from Vanderbilt University and is a Registered Nurse.
 She worked as a nurse during law school and received her Juris Doctor in 1981 from the University of Mississippi.

 Career

 Martin began her legal career in Memphis, Tennessee in 1981 but soon entered a career of public service with the United States Attorney's Office for the Western District of Tennessee in 1983.
-She served as an Assistant U. S. Attorney from 1983-1988, and as a Special Assistant U. S. Attorney from 1988-1990.
+She served as an Assistant U. S. Attorney from 1983 to 1988, and as a Special Assistant U. S. Attorney from 1988 to 1990.
 She focused on white collar prosecutions and medical malpractice defense for VA, military and Bureau of Prison hospitals.
 She entered the private legal sector upon moving to Alabama specializing in insurance defense work before being appointed as Lauderdale County Circuit Court Judge by Governor Fob James in 1997, to fill an unexpired judicial term.

 Martin is licensed to practice law in Alabama, Mississippi and Tennessee.
 She is a Certified Fraud Examiner (CFE), and certified in Healthcare Privacy (HCPC), Healthcare Compliance (CHC), and civil and domestic relations mediation.